quadram-institute-bioscience/socru/README.md

 __novel_profiles__: Sometimes you encounter novel arrangments and orders.
 These will get printed to a file to allow you to update the profile.txt file in the database.
 If there is a new order of fragments, the first number will be 0.
 You will need to assign a number manually before adding it to the profile.txt.
 This is because you need to check to see if there is an assembly error or if it is a legitimate new pattern.
 If its just a novel reorientation, the first number will have an integer of 1 or more.
 Please considered sending your changes back to the GitHub repository, so that the whole community will benefit from your science.

+__new_fragments__: Any fragments that cannot be classified are written to a FASTA file for later investigation.
+The outcome might be that you add the fragment to the database as another representation, or exclude it as a contamination.

+__top_blast_hits__: You can write the top BLAST hit for each input fragment against each database fragment.
+This is in outfmt 6 (old m8 format) which is tab delimited.
+You can use this as input to the socru_shrink_database command.

+__max_bases_from_ends__: Take this number of bases from the start and end of a fragment and compare to the database.
+This is an experimental feature, it hasnt performed as expected and may be removed at a later point.

 __not_circular__: Not all bacteria have circular chromosomes, or you may have an incomplete assembly.
 This flag tells the software not to try joining up the start and end of the largest contig.
 If you are using this flag, you may be attempting to use this software for a purpose for which it was never designed.

 __min_bit_score__: Internally blastn is used and this allows you to specify the minimum bit score for a hit to be considered, since blast will throw up a lot of small hits.